gosquared/ruby-client/README.md

 This gems works with the [GoSquared API](https://www.gosquared.com/docs/api/), You can use it for both fetching metrics from your GoSquared account and also posting new events and contacts.

-Note, if you are looking to set up GoSquared for the first time and install Analytics, People and Live Chat witin a Rails app,  you can do so by using our [GoSquared-Rails gem]
+Note, if you are looking to set up GoSquared for the first time and install Analytics, People and Live Chat within a Rails app,  you can do so by using our [GoSquared-Rails gem]
 (https://github.com/gosquared/gosquared-rails)

 All functions listed in the API documentation are methods you can call on the GoSquared class.